 The Opelousas Massacre occurred on September 28, 1868 in Opelousas, St. Landry Parish, Louisiana.
-The event is also referred to as The Opelousas Riot by some historians.
+The event is also referred to as the Opelousas Riot by some historians.
 There is debate as to how many people were killed.
 Conservative estimates made by contemporary observers indicated about 30 people died from the political violence.
 Later historians have placed the total as closer to 150 or more.

-Meanwhile numerous reports circulated that Bentley had been killed in retaliation for his news article.
+Meanwhile, numerous reports circulated that Bentley had been killed in retaliation for his article.
 His mysterious absence was enough to support rumors of his death.
-Now black Republicans urged retaliatory violence on the Knights, who in turn viewed this as the beginning of the long anticipated, and inevitable, “Black Revolt” and race war.
+Black Republicans urged retaliatory violence on the Knights, who in turn viewed this as the beginning of the long-anticipated, inevitable “Black Revolt” and race war.
 The Knights of the White Camellia mobilized thousand of members.
 Both sides were armed and prepared for conflict as they gathered in Opelousas.

 It is unclear as to who initiated the battle that began on September 28.
 What is clear is that the white Democrats had the overwhelming advantage in numbers and weapons.
 By the afternoon of September 28 the battle had become a massacre.
 A number of blacks were shot and killed or captured and later executed.
 Those who were not captured were chased into the swamps and killed on sight.
 Twelve leaders of the black Republicans who surrendered were executed the next day on the edge of town.
 Those executions seemed to encourage a wave of anti-black violence that spread throughout the parish.
-No one will ever know how many people were killed but the best estimate is that the number was at least 150 and may have exceeded that total.
+No one will ever know how many people were killed, but the best estimate is that the number was at least 150 and may have exceeded that total.